clij/clij2-docs/development.md

 ```

 ### Interface HasAuthor
-If you want to let end-users know who wrote a spciefic plugin, use this interface and implement the function `hasAuthor()`:
+If you want to let end-users know who wrote a specific plugin, use this interface and implement the function `getAuthorName()`:

 ```java
 @Override